NickColley/bubble/README.md

 on codepen: http://codepen.io/nickcolley/pen/AIjay

-Works IE8+ (with the exception to border-radius although you could try something like PIE.. http://css3pie.com/ :/)
+Works IE8+ (with the exception to border-radius although you could try http://css3pie.com/ )

 Let me know if there's a better way to do this.
 Would love the feedback.